TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 # Comparison of Results

 # Discussion on Similarity and Differences of the Two Techniques
+The two different techniques used in this lab were Reliability Growth Testing (RGT) and Reliability Demonstration Chart (RDC).
+Both of these methods are used to test the reliability of a system.

+## Similarties
+* Both techniques are utilized to meet the reliability requirements of a system.
+* Both techniques are must test and analyze the system in order to evaluate the reliability

+## Differences
+* RGT and RDC use different methods to determine the reliability of a system.
+RGT uses two different metrics, Failure Intensity (FI) or Failure Rate (FR).
+These metrics will measure how the reliability will improve over time.
+RDC uses two different metrics, Time Between Failures (MTBF) or Probability of Failure (PoF).
+These metrics will determine if a system meets the reliability requirements.
+* RGT is used to find and remove defects while designing and developing the system.
+RDC is used to demonstrate that a system meets reliability requirements.
+* RGT is typically used throughout the development of the system.
+RDC is typically used once the development of the system is finished.
+* RGT does not have any passing criteria, since it is used to find and remove defects during the development phase.
+RDC does have a passing criteria, since it is testing if the system meets the reliability requirements.

 # How the team work/effort was divided and managed